 The Chariot is a card of willpower, determination and strength.
-When the Chariot appears in a Tarot reading, it is a sign that you have set your goals and intentions, and now you are channeling your inner power with fierce determination to bring your goals to fruition.
-You have laid out your map and you are now charging forth to reach your destination.
-When you apply discipline, commitment and willpower to the achievement of your goals, you will be successful.
+You have discovered how to make decisions in alignment with your values with the Lovers card, and now you are taking action on those decisions.
+When the Chariot appears in a Tarot reading, take it as a sign of encouragement.
+You have set your objectives and are now channelling your inner power with a fierce dedication to bring them to fruition.
+When you apply discipline, commitment and willpower to achieve your goals, you will succeed.

-This isn’t the time to be passive and hope things work out in your favour simply by putting out good vibes into the Universe.
-This is the time to take focused action and stick to the course, no matter what challenges may come your way.
-Because, believe me, there will be challenges.
-You may be pulled in opposite directions and your strength and conviction tested.
-Others may try to block you, distract you, or get in the way of you being able to achieve your goal.
-However, the Chariot is an invitation to draw upon your willpower, strength and determination to get very clear about what’s important to you so that you can push past these obstacles or challenges and bring your intentions into action.
+Now isn’t the time to be passive in the hope that things will work out in your favour.
+Take focused action and stick to the course, no matter what challenges may come your way – because, believe me, there will be challenges.
+You may be pulled in opposite directions and find your strength and conviction tested.
+Others may try to block you, distract you, or drag down the pursuit of your goal.
+But the Chariot is an invitation to draw upon your willpower and home in on what’s essential to you, so you can push past the obstacles in your way.

-If you are curious about whether you have what it takes to achieve a certain goal or complete an important project, the Chariot is a sign that you will be successful, so long as you maintain focus, determination and confidence in your abilities.
-You need to draw upon your willpower and self-discipline and focus completely on the task at hand.
+If you are curious about whether you have what it takes to achieve your aim or complete an important project, the Chariot is a sign you will be successful so long as you keep your focus and remain confident in your abilities.
+You need to use your willpower and self-discipline to concentrate on the task at hand.
 You can’t cut corners or take the easy route, or you will fail.
-Instead, this is a test of your strength and conviction, and if you truly put your mind to it, you will succeed.
-Victory is within reach but it’s up to you to follow through.
+Instead, see this endeavour as a test of your strength and conviction, and recognise that victory is within reach, but it’s up to you to follow through.

-The Chariot calls in you to assert yourself and be bold.
-Be confident in expressing your desires and laying down your boundaries; otherwise, you will not get your way.
+The Chariot calls you to assert yourself and be courageous.
+Be bold in expressing your desires and laying down your boundaries; otherwise, you will not get your way.
 You need to have faith in yourself and know fundamentally who you are and what you stand for (thus building off the personal belief systems and values established through the Lovers card).

-Upright, the Chariot is a sign of moving forward with a key project and pushing past any obstacles that might get in your way of achieving your desired outcome.
-Reversed, however, the Chariot tells you to 'back up the truck' or, as we Aussies say, "Chuck a U-y" (AKA "do a U-turn").
-You might be banging your head against a brick wall, trying to move a project forward when really, you ought to be backing off or changing direction.
-Or you might have lost motivation or not feel as committed to the outcome as you did when first started this journey.
-So, if something is not moving forward as you had planned, re-evaluate the situation and check in to see if it's a sign that you need to change direction.
-And ask yourself if there is a deeper reason why things have become more challenging – what lesson can you learn here?
+Upright, the Chariot is a green light to move ahead with a key project and push past any obstacles that might impede your desired outcome.
+Reversed, however, the Chariot tells you to ‘back up the truck’ or, as we Aussies say, “Chuck a U-y” (AKA “do a U-turn”).
+You might bang your head against a brick wall, trying to push a project forward when really, you ought to back off or change direction.
+Or you might have lost your motivation and no longer feel as committed to the outcome as you did when you started.
+So, if something is not moving forward as you planned, re-evaluate the situation and check in to see if it’s a sign that you need to change course.
+Then ask yourself: Is there a deeper reason things have become more challenging?
+What lesson can I learn here?

-At times, the reversed Chariot is a sign that you are letting obstacles and challenges get in the way, preventing you from achieving what you set out to achieve.
-It’s all getting too hard and you don’t have the will to go on.
-Stop for a moment and think about what’s really important to you and why you set out to achieve this goal in the first place.
-Are you going to allow yourself to be swayed by other people’s opinions or give up as soon as the going gets tough?
-Or are you going to follow through on your commitment?
+At times, the reversed Chariot is a warning that you are letting obstacles and challenges get in the way, preventing you from achieving what you set out to do.
+It’s all getting too hard, and you don’t have the will to go on.
+If that resonates, stop for a moment and think about the things that matter most to you and why you want to achieve this goal.
+Will you allow other people’s opinions to sway you or give up as soon as the going gets tough?
+Or will you follow through on your commitment?

-Before taking action, the reversed Chariot may be a sign that you are focusing your energy and attention on your internal processes, such as self-discipline, inner determination and personal commitment.
-You may be focused on setting goals and intentions that are aligned with your Higher Self.
-Or, you may be using visualisation and meditation to ensure your energy is aligned to your goal.
-These internally-focused actions are important so that when it finally comes time to take action, you feel ready and able to follow it through.
+Before taking action, the reversed Chariot may be a hint that you are focusing your energy and attention on your internal processes, such as self-discipline, inner determination and personal commitment.
+You may home in on the intentions that align with your Higher Self.
+Or, you can use visualisation and meditation to make sure your energy aligns with your goals.
+These internally focused actions are essential so that when the time comes to act, you will be ready.

-If you are someone who likes to have some control over your destiny and to know where you are heading, this is the time to tighten the reins and become more disciplined and focused on what you are doing.
-While the feeling of loss of power can be quite demoralising, the key is to look at what you can control and what you cannot control.
-Do not allow yourself to worry about what is out of your control as there is nothing you can do about it.
+If you are someone who likes to have command over your destiny and know where you are heading, take this opportunity to tighten the reins and become more disciplined in what you are doing.
+While feeling a loss of power can be quite demoralising, the key is to look at what you can control and what you cannot.
+Do not allow yourself to worry about what is out of your grasp as you cannot change it now.
 Instead, focus your energies on what IS in your control.
-Examine what you can do to change the situation.
+Examine what you can do to improve the situation.

-Similarly, the Chariot reversed may suggest that you may be trying to control every minute detail in your life – but in doing so, you feel even more out of control as a result.
+Similarly, the Chariot reversed suggests that you may be trying to manage every minute detail in your life – but in doing so, you feel even more out of control.
 Loosen your grip and let things run their course.
-Be open to offers of help; and then be grateful for what you receive, even if it’s not perfectly aligned to your expectations.
+Be open to offers of help and then be grateful for what you receive, even if it’s not perfectly aligned with your expectations.
 You do not always have to be in the driver’s seat!